Dyvil/Dyvil-Language-Reference/types/reference-types.md

 ## Reference Parameters

 When writing the signature for an ordinary method, parameters can have the `var` modifier.
 This allows you to pass one of the above data members, which will be converted to an implicit reference.
-It is not required to use the `*` operator at the use site:
+It is not required (and disallowed) to use the `*` operator at the use site:

 ```java
 static void inc(var int i, int n) = i += n